-Learning Track Alerts.
-You can have an email sent to you whenever one of your student completes a Learning Track.
-You can enable Learning Track Alerts on your dashboard by clicking the blue button that says “Enable Learning Track Alerts.”
+Learning Track Alerts (you need this!).
+You need to have an email sent to you whenever one of your student completes a Learning Track because you have to change them to a new Learning Track before they can continue playing.
+You can enable Learning Track Alerts on your dashboard by clicking the orange button that says “Enable Learning Track Alerts.”
 If that is already enabled you will see a red button that says “Disable Learning Track Alerts.”

 Which Learning Track should I do next?
 Here is a link in these FAQs to a discussion of Learning Tracks in the Online Game.
 It gives you some idea of what order you should assign Learning Tracks.
 There are many options, so we leave it up to you to make the choices.

 Note: Changing a Learning Track will put them back to Set A in the track they just left.
 Don’t change Learning Tracks based on student requests, as they really, really need to finish a Learning Track to master those facts and you don’t want them to have to start over at Set A again.